zentrope/blog.ftbb/resources/posts/008-clean-room-development.md

  - Guitar!
  - Writing code as performance.
  - Improvisation, instruments, scores.
- - Rewrite as process is kinda like jazz improv over a chart of chord changes, right?
+ - Rewrite as process is kinda like jazz improvisation over a chart of chord changes, right?
- - Sax might work better than a symphony orchestra when you need to improv.
+ - Sax might work better than a symphony orchestra when you need to improvise.
  - My secret weapon is Clojure.
  - Banjo!
- - "And then I come in with my ukelele and just get upset."
+ - "And then I come in with my ukulele and just get upset."
- - Ukelele!
+ - Ukulele!
  - Guard rail programming (driving by unit tests).
  - The interface docs are the app, not the code, not the implementation.